 David is a frequent writer and lecturer in areas of patent law and patent litigation.
-He has been selected as a Washington "Super Lawyer" in the area of Intellectual Property Litigation each year since 2008.
+He has been selected as a Washington “Super Lawyer” in the area of Intellectual Property Litigation each year since 2008.
 He has also been recognized as one of the top Intellectual Property Litigation lawyers in Washington by Chambers USA.
-From 2012-2014, Intellectual Asset Management magazine named David to the IAM Patent 1000: The World’s Leading Patent Practitioners.
-He is also included in the list of IP Stars by Managing Intellectual Property since 2014.
+From 2012-2017, Intellectual Asset Management magazine named David to the IAM Patent 1000: The World’s Leading Patent Practitioners.
+He has also been included in the list of IP Stars by Managing Intellectual Property since 2014.
 Additionally, U.S. News and World Report’s Best Lawyers list consistently ranks him among the United States’ top lawyers for biotechnology law, IP litigation and patent litigation.
 Prior to joining Fenwick & West, he was the managing principal at Darby & Darby P.C. in Seattle.

 - Novozymes v.
 Danisco: Lead trial counsel representing Novozymes in a successful action against rival Danisco for infringement of Novozymes’ patent for an improved alpha-amylase useful for fuel ethanol production, among other industrial applications.
 A jury found that Danisco willfully infringed Novozymes’ patent and awarded over $18.2 million in damages.